-I calculated that the flight from London to Lagos, time spent loading the elephant's crate onto a lorry and driving it up to Ibadan, would total at least ten hours and quite possibly more.
-After much thought I came to the conclusion that to consign the elephant, in its existing questionable state, to another ten hours in its crate, was a risk I should not take.
+I calculated that the flight from London to Lagos, time spent loading the elephant's crate onto a lorry and driving it up to Ibadan, would total at least ten hours and guite possibly more.
+I came to the conclusion that to consign the elephant. its existina in questionable state, to another ten hours in its crate, was a risk I should not take.
 I thus decided to fly back to Nigeria without the elephant!